 Inflatable Paddleboards are also a great way to get on the water.
 We even paddleboard with our dog now.
 We paddle board locally in the Capital Region at several places including Thompsons Lake State Park and Grafton Lakes State Park.

 There’s also several options to go river tubing.
 Some families go on their own bringing 2 cars and parking one at their end point before heading to their starting point.
 This way you can tube down stream. stop at your second car and drive back to grab your original car before heading home.
+You can go tubing independently on the Battenkill , just over the Vermont boarder about an hour from Albany.

 There’s many companies that offer tubing excursions that have shuttle rides to take you back as well.
 Here’s a list of the top 10 best river tubing in the capital region according to Yelp.